deepskilling/fastproxy/README.md

 ---

-## 🎯 What is LiteProxy?
+## 🎯 What is FastProxy?

-**LiteProxy** (formerly FastProxy) is a lightweight, high-performance reverse proxy server built entirely in Python using FastAPI.
+**FastProxy** is a lightweight, high-performance reverse proxy server built entirely in Python using FastAPI.
 It provides dynamic routing, intelligent rate limiting, comprehensive audit logging, and hot-reload configuration—all in a simple, developer-friendly package.

 **Perfect for:**
 - 🏗️ **Microservices Architecture** - Route requests across multiple backend services